 – “Heavy exercise”

 – Taking baths in hot water

 – Specific fruits and vegetables

 These are not the only factors than can cause rosacea to flare up.
 Read about other “triggers” for rosacea at http://www.rosacea.org/patients/materials/triggersgraph.php.

 Don’t hesitate to visit a dermatologist.

-If you have rosacea, Disability Living understands the toll it has likely taken on your life and self-esteem.
+If you have rosacea, The NBA understands the toll it has likely taken on your life and self-esteem.
 We encourage you to see a dermatologist to discuss your options for managing rosacea.
 Remember, your skin is important, and so are your feelings about yourself.
 Do all you can to pursue healthy skin!